jvdassen/pcl-e4/README.md

 * Place all large files in _ex01/corpus_ or _ex02/dump_ or extend the _.gitignore_ file accordingly.
 * Extend the requirements.txt file in ex01 or ex02 if using additional libraries, or use pip freeze to generate it automatically.

+### Exercise 1

+somebody somebody some some some somebody

 ### Exercise 2

 To run the randomizer, one needs to have a bz2 compressed wikidump in dump/